top of page

 Bicycle Repair

-Snotrac is partnering with Sharing Wheels Community Bike Shop to provide three free bike repair events with complementary bike repair classes so that you can both get your bike fixed up and keep it maintained.
+Snotrac has partnered with Sharing Wheels Community Bike Shop to provide three free bike repair events with complementary bike repair classes so that you can both get your bike fixed up and keep it maintained.

 Family Transit Trips

-Join Snotrac for family transit trips from Village on Casino Road to the Imagine Children's Museum's Community Access Nights on April 18, May 16, and June 20.
+Join Snotrac for family transit trips from Village on Casino Road to the Imagine Children's Museum's Community Access Nights.

 Mobility Justice Leadership Trainings & Activities